xcp-ng/xcp-ng-org/docs/guides/lacp-install-upgrade.md

 During an upgrade, the installer will not detect your existing bond configuration.
 In XCP-ng, network settings are managed by XAPI and applied to Open vSwitch, but the installation process operates independently of these components.
 :::

 1. Boot from your installation media.
-You'll reach the **Select Keymap** screen, at this stage, the network interfaces still have their original names, such as `side-XXXX-ethY`
+You'll reach the **Select Keymap** screen, at this stage, the network interfaces still have their original names, such as `side-XXXX-ethY`.

 :::warning
 Do not attempt to configure the bond yet.
 Doing so would mislead the installer into thinking you have no network interfaces, which would block the installation or upgrade process.